xyhuangjia/flutter_getx_template/README.md

-# Flutter GetX Template (GetX, Dio, MVVM)
+# Flutter Template (Provider, GoRouter, Dio, MVVM)

-This Flutter Template using [GetX](https://pub.dev/packages/get) package for State management, routing and Dependency Injection (bindings).
+This Flutter Template uses [Provider](https://pub.dev/packages/provider) package for State management, [GoRouter](https://pub.dev/packages/go_router) for routing and navigation, and [Dio](https://pub.dev/packages/dio) package for network calls.
 We are using [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (Model View ViewModel) architectural pattern here.
-For network call we are using [Dio](https://pub.dev/packages/dio) package.
-We followed the recommended folder structure of GetX and used [Get CLI](https://pub.dev/packages/get_cli) command line tool for creating the folder structure.
+This template follows best practices and uses popular, widely-adopted packages in the Flutter community.

 # Architecture of this project: MVVM

-MVVM (Model View ViewModel) is one of the most popular architectural pattern for Android App development.
+MVVM (Model View ViewModel) is one of the most popular architectural patterns for mobile app development.
 Basically this pattern separates User interface from business-logic and data-logic.
 So that it's divided into three layers: Model layer, View layer and View model layer.
 Let's explore it more deeply.